-The pulmonary function laboratory at Barnes-Jewish West County Hospital is equipped to treat patients with issues that affect the lungs and your breathing.
+Pulmonary function testing at the Washington University Asthma and Allergy Center at Barnes-Jewish West County Hospital is equipped to treat patients with issues that affect the lungs and breathing.

 WHAT IS A PULMONARY FUNCTION TEST